lamelyan/blog/_posts/2019-12-17-state-design-pattern.md

 2. Delegating the execution of its behaviors to one of the state objects at a given time instead of implementing state-specific behaviors itself.

 There are three main components to the pattern:
-1. the **context**
+1. the context
 The context is a class which maintains an instance of a concrete state as its current state.

-2. an **abstract state** class
+2. an *abstract* state class
  The abstract state is an abstract class that defines an interface encapsulating all state-specific behaviors.

-3. and any number of **concrete states** that derrive from abstract state class The concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the context.
+3. and any number of concrete states that derive from abstract state class The concrete state is a subclass of the abstract state that implements behaviors specific to a particular state of the context.

-Basically you offload all the business logic to the concrete states that implement behavior.
+You offload all the business logic to the concrete states that implement behavior.

 ### Abstract state

 Notice that:
-1. State is abstract which means it has to be derrive in order to be instatiated
+1. The state is abstract which means it has to be derived to be instantiated
 2. The context is passed in.
 ```csharp
 namespace State_Design_Pattern.Logic